As we approach Space Year 2014, the world of technology is set to bring ever more exciting gadgets and improvements to our lives.

 Meanwhile, music legend Neil Young is throwing his hat into the ring with the Pono music player, set to launch in 2014 with 24-bit/192kHz recordings available through its own storefront.

-High-res audio output has already made its way into some smartphones, too; the LG G2, supports the format, as does the Samsung Galaxy Note 3.
+High-res audio output has already made its way into some smartphones, too; the LG G2, our Gadget of the Year, supports the format, as does the Samsung Galaxy Note 3.
 So we can expect it to appear in ever more devices, particularly as storage becomes cheaper.